Tempest99/EmbyComcastComcut/README.md

 Post-processor command line arguments: "{path}"

 ssh into your Synology box (DMS7) with your username and password using Terminal or a similer app

+I am not walking you through setting up SSH, as there is enough on the net about that
 ```bash
 ssh user@YourNasIPAddress
 ```